willmercer/Prediciting-Board-Game-Scores/README.md

 Ultimately in the interest of saving time, the decision was taken to use a premade Kaggle dataset.

 ### Data Cleaning and Exploratory Data Analysis (EDA)

+While the dataset was quite clean, further cleaning was required.
+Minimum age was changed to the object type, while Rating Average (the target variable) and Complexity had commas changed to periods and were both converted to be floats.

+Preliminary data engineering created extra predictors which were; game age, Mechanics count and Category count.

+Initial findings when examining the values of the data came up with the following:
+- Oldest game is 5500 years old!
+- There were some 0 minimum player games.
+- There were some 0 maximum player games.
+- There was a 999 Maximum player game.
+- Min play time for some games was 0 mins.
+- Max play time was 60000 mins.